Youplala/DateABot/data/nlu.md

 - Would you go to the restaurant tomorrow night?
 - We should go to the restaurant tonight
 - May I invite you to the restaurant sometime?
+- do you wanna go to the restaurant tomorow?

 ## intent:choose_date_date
 - Tomorrow evening at around 7pm is fine ?